DIY Finishing - Finishing Techniques

 Degrease the furniture or objects you want to repaint

-Any object to be repainted or varnished without removing the existing finish must be degreased.
-Over time, greasy substances and dust have been deposited, forming a thin film that prevents adhesion.
-There must be no furniture or kitchen doors to have greasy substances on top.
-Hand touching, the cleaning and care substances used coat the varnish or paint and make the next coat not adhere.
+Any object that is to be repainted or varnished without removing the existing finish must be degreased.
+Greasy substances and dust have built up over time to form a thin film that prevents adhesion.
+No furniture or kitchen doors need to have greasy substances on top.
+The touch of your hands and the cleaning and care substances used will cover the varnish or paint and stop the next coat from adhering.
 The doors in question have not undergone such a degreasing process.

 Another reason for degreasing is the use of maintenance products containing waxes.
 Pronto is just one example.
-Ceara makes furniture, doors, wooden objects in general, have a pleasant appearance and a silky sheen, while protecting them from scratches or light knocks.
-But wax is the final layer and can only be coated with wax.
-Paints, varnishes have no adhesion to waxed surfaces, so this thin film must be removed if you want to repaint.
+Ceara gives furniture, doors and wooden objects in general a pleasant appearance and a silky sheen, while protecting them from the effects of scratches or light knocks.
+But wax is the final coat and can only be covered with wax.
+Paints and varnishes do not adhere to waxed surfaces, so this thin film must be removed if you want to repaint.

 furniture repainting door repainting